 A commencement program will be available to each candidate when they are seated on the coliseum floor.
 Candidates are asked not to pick up additional programs prior to the processional.

 Commencement programs are available to guests at the entrances to each seating area.

 A PDF of the commencement program will be available here.

 Special services are available to accommodate the needs of visitors and candidates with disabilities at all Texas State Commencement ceremonies.
 Accommodations include: accessible parking, shuttle services, accessible seating and sign language interpreting services.
 More information regarding parking and seating for individuals with limited mobility can be found here.

 If you have a guest that requires accommodations due to a disability visit the Office of Disability Services (ODS) web site at http://www.ods.txstate.edu/campus-resources/commencement-accommodations.html or call the ODS at 512-245-3451.

 Graduates will receive their diplomas by mail after commencement.

 For questions about your diploma and mailing address, please contact the Office of the University Registrar.

-Share and rate your commencement experience by participating in the Student Commencement Survey during diploma pick up.
+Share and rate your commencement experience by participating in the Student Commencement Survey which will be emailed to you after commencement.